sidiousvic/sidious.pizza/about.md

 </div>

-Fried chicken by the _conbini_, cherry blossoms and beer by the river, dystopic designs and tenebrous shrines, suits and skirts and gangsters and weirdos.
+Fried chicken by the _conbini_, blossoms and booze by the river, dystopic designs and tenebrous shrines, suits and skirts and gangsters and weirdos.

 <div class="picture-grid">